"Fun, glamour, comfort". We visit the Peter Mullan set and grand country estate that is Broich House near Kippen

-Travel: We visit a Succession star's set - the grand country estate that is Broich House near Kippen
+Travel: We visit Peter Mullan's set - the grand country estate that is Broich House near Kippen

 The gritty thriller, Payback, which starred Scottish actors Peter Mullan and Morvern Christie, was screened on ITV last year.